 Canadian labeling: Hypersensitivity to tetrabenazine or any component of the formulation; history or current episode of clinical depression

-Oral: Dose should be individualized; titrate slowly
+Dose should be individualized; titrate slowly

-Chorea associated with Huntington disease: Adults:
+Chorea associated with Huntington disease: Oral:

 Initial: 12.5 mg once daily in the morning, may increase to 12.5 mg twice daily after 1 week.
 Dosage may be increased by 12.5 mg daily at weekly intervals; daily doses >37.5 mg should be divided into 3 doses (maximum single dose: 25 mg)